• How Are the Danner Novels Different?

 Q: Is it true that fictional characters become real to the writer?

 A: They are to me, because I know how they think and feel.
-Every character I create has a purpose, and the major characters each have a specific agenda.
+Every character I create has a purpose, and each character has a specific agenda.
 Some characters want to help Danner, and some don't.
 Once I know what a character is trying to do, I can imagine his or her appearance and start to listen to how that character speaks.

 Q: What do you mean by "listen"?

 A: I don't write dialogue by tapping on the keyboard.
+I use a speech-to-text program that helps the dialogue—and Matt's narration of the action—sound natural.
 I imagine myself in the scene, watching Matt and listening to what he and the other characters are saying, and how they say it.
 Their speech reveals their background and education, even their emotions, when they're allowed to show them.
 It's great fun to discover a new character.
 It's like meeting an interesting stranger.
 Of course, some of the strangers Danner meets want to kill him.

 A: I still write in that quiet morning time, before I have to deal with the everyday issues that take me away from the story Danner is trying to tell me.